beeware/toga/docs/background/project/roadmap.rst

 Toga currently has good support for Cocoa on macOS, GTK on Linux, Winforms on Windows, iOS and Android.
-Proof-of-concept support exists for single page web apps.
+Proof-of-concept support exists for single page web apps and consoles.
 Support for a more modern Windows API would be desirable.